Dev3211/array-data-management/README.md

 # array-data-management

 It can manage your data by using an array, it can also save your array data permanently in a JSON file and get it.
+Basically, it acts as a data storage for your arrays.
+For example, during your script execution you pushed an object to an array but when you refreshed the script, the data vanished this is because array only acts as a temporary data storage and for that matter this script was created where you can save your array data while pushing and get it at the same time.

 ## Installation